How to Have an Idea Manufactured: All You Need to Know

 When you first meet with manufacturers, it's likely that you won't yet have enough capital to start production, which is why you need to have a strong business and marketing plan.
 If you have a well-developed plan for marketing your idea, you may be able to entice manufacturers to work with you, even if you don't have money.
 In particular, you should be prepared to tell manufacturers how much of your product must be produced to turn a profit.

 If you still have questions about how to get an idea manufactured, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.